fabric/fabric/sites/docs/upgrading.rst

 Imports
 -------

-In this case, we don't need to import nearly as many functions, due to the emphasis on object methods instead of global functions.
+In modern Fabric, we don't need to import nearly as many functions, due to the emphasis on object methods instead of global functions.
 We only need the
 following: